George Carew (cricketer)

-George McDonald Carew (4 June 1910 – 9 December 1974) was a cricketer who edplayed four Test matches for the West Indies between 1935 and 1948.
+George McDonald Carew (4 June 1910 – 9 December 1974) was a cricketer who played four Test matches for the West Indies between 1935 and 1948.
 He was a right-hand batsman from Barbados where he ran a taxi business.

 He is best remembered for his innings in the Second Test against England at Port of Spain in 1947–48, when he scored 107 in a first wicket partnership with Andy Ganteaume that put on 173 runs.
 Wisden reported: "Wearing a chocolate-coloured felt hat and chewing gum the whole time, Carew, in an unorthodox display, used the hook and pull freely in a dazzling exhibition."
 He toured India with the West Indian team later that year but played only one Test.